bonitasoft/bonita-doc/md/bonita-bpm-installation-overview.md

 Bonita BPM exists in several [editions](http://www.bonitasoft.com/products#versions): Performance, Efficiency, Teamwork, and Community.

-For the Bonita BPM Subscription editions: Performance, Efficiency, and Teamwork, you need to [install a license](licenses.md).
-The license depends on the edition, the deployment environment, the number of cases purchased or the number of cores.
+For the Bonita BPM Subscription editions: Performance, Efficiency, and Teamwork, you need to [install a license](licenses.md) during the installation procedure.
+This license depends on the edition, the deployment environment, the number of cases purchased or the number of cores.

 For the Bonita BPM Community edition, no license is needed.